Conformal changepoint localization: Methodology

-We highlight that the \conch{} algorithm does not impose any restriction on the choice of CPP score, thereby providing significant flexibility for users to design their own plausibility measure.
+\begin{theorem} For each $t \in [n-1]$, $p_t$ in \eqref{eq:pvalue_conch} is a valid $p$-value under $\Hcal_{0,t}$.
+In particular, for any $\alpha \in (0,1)$, \(\P_{\xi}\left(p_{\xi}\leq \alpha\right)\leq \alpha\).
+Consequently, $\mathcal{C}^{\mathrm{CONCH}}_{1-\alpha}$ is a distribution-free confidence set for changepoint. \end{theorem} We highlight that the \conch{} algorithm and the above coverage guarantee do not impose any restriction on the choice of CPP score, thereby providing significant flexibility for users to design their own plausibility measure.
 In particular, the score function may depend non-trivially on the multiset $\{X_1,\ldots,X_n\}$.
-For readers familiar with the distinction between full and split conformal methods in the setting of predictive inference, this corresponds to an adaptation of the full conformal approach to our problem.

-However, the choice of score function is closely tied to the power of \conch{}, or equivalently to the length of the resulting confidence sets.
-In the following section, we discuss how to select score functions that yield narrow and informative sets.
-Before doing so, we conclude this section with a few remarks on the practical implementation of the framework.

-\begin{remark}[Monte-Carlo $p$-values] Note that the $p$-value $p_t$ in~\eqref{eq:pvalue_conch} is defined using the full permutation set $\Pi_t$.
-Therefore, computing all permuted scores becomes prohibitively expensive when the sample size is large.
-A practical remedy is to use a Monte-Carlo approximation of $p_t$, formally described in~\eqref{eq:pvalue_conch_MC}.
-This approximation substantially reduces the computational burden while maintaining the same validity guarantees as in Theorem~\ref{thm:coverage-conch}; see Theorem~\ref{thm:coverage-conch_MC} for details. \end{remark}
+Before proceeding further, we make a few remarks on the \conch{} framework.

 \begin{remark}[Exact validity] Theorem~\ref{thm:coverage-conch} ensures that the \conch{} $p$-value in~\eqref{eq:pvalue_conch} is super-uniform, which implies that the resulting confidence set $\mathcal{C}_{1-\alpha}^{\conch}$ may be conservative in finite samples.
 Nonetheless, in our experiments (Section~\ref{sec:experiments}), we find that these $p$-values still lead to sharp localization across all empirical settings considered.
-Moreover, employing a randomized approximation of $p_t$, as in~\eqref{eq:pvalue_conch_randomized}, yields an exactly uniform $p$-value, thereby providing exact finite-sample validity (Theorem~\ref{thm:coverage_exactly_1-alpha}) for the resulting confidence set. \end{remark}
+Moreover, employing a randomized construction of $p_t$, as in~\eqref{eq:pvalue_conch_randomized}, yields an exactly uniform $p$-value, thereby providing exact finite-sample validity (Theorem~\ref{thm:coverage_exactly_1-alpha}) for the resulting confidence set. \end{remark}